 - The Agreement must state that the legislative conditions regulating Settlement Agreements have been met

 Whilst a Settlement Agreement is a very useful tool, it can’t be used to compromise an employee’s claim for accrued pension rights, claims for latent/future personal injury, or claims to enforce a Settlement Agreement under breach of contract.

 If you are offered a Settlement Agreement you must seek legal advice from a solicitor or other suitably qualified adviser before the Agreement can become binding.
 The solicitor may be required to sign the Agreement, or a separate Certificate, to confirm that you have received independent legal advice.

 Often employers will make a contribution to the cost of you seeing a solicitor to discuss a Settlement Agreement.
 In many cases a solicitor will be able to recover from your employer the full cost of taking legal advice.

 Since July 2013, employers have also been allowed to have what are commonly described as “Protected Conversations” with employees.

 This allows the employer to discuss with you the possible termination of your employment (under the terms of a Settlement Agreement) without fear that the conversation will be referred to in an Employment Tribunal.
 It is worth noting that the legislation describes these conversations as “Pre-Termination Negotiations” and this point is not always fully understood by employers.

 Unless termination lies at the heart of the conversation it will not be “protected” and the conversation may later be referred to in an Employment Tribunal.
 The regime of Protected Conversations is never available in cases involving alleged discrimination.

-For more information about how Blacks can help you with a Settlement Agreement, or for a free no obligation discussion, please email or call our Employment Law team today on 0113 207 0000.
+For more information about how we can help you with a Settlement Agreement, or for a free no obligation discussion with one of our solicitors, please contact us here or call Blacks’ Employment Law team today on 0113 207 0000.